 The obvious question is if market segmentation is such a powerful marketing tool then why are most B2B markets ultra competitive with little differentiation?
 The answer, to be blunt, is that to follow through the B2B market segmentation approach takes courage.
 Segmentation often leads to a change in focus and that change is unlikely to deliver significant results in the short term.
-It can lead to operational change and that will inevitably causes some short term disruption.
+It can lead to operational change and that will inevitably cause some short term disruption.

 Rules for B2B market segmentation